w3f/Grant-Milestone-Delivery/evaluations/dinfra_2_keeganquigley.md

 # General Notes

 Great work!
 Some tests weren't passing at first but issues were resolved.
+I was able to spin up all Zombienet chains and try out the pallets.

 <details>